yashkhurana24/ddim/README.md

-# MSAI 437 Deep Learning Final Project - Simple DDIM
+# MSAI 437 Deep Learning Final Project - Simple DDIM from scratch

 This repository contains the implementation of a simple Denoising Diffusion Implicit Models (DDIM) for the MSAI 437 Deep Learning course at Northwestern University.
 The project aims to demonstrate the application of diffusion models in generating high-quality samples from a data distribution.